 Legislation Overview Characteristics of a Qualifying Prescription Drug Reporting Requirements Report Content Penalties Miscellaneous Stopping the Pharmaceutical Industry from Keeping Drugs Expensive (SPIKE) Act of 2019 (S. 474) Sen. Ron Wyden (D-OR) Requires manufacturers of certain drugs to publicly report/justify significant price increases and other attendant costs to HHS.
-Imposes reporting obligations on manufacturers of FDA-approved, prescription, "applicable drugs"-as determined by HHS-that: • Have a wholesale acquisition cost of at least \$10 per dose; and • Had an increase in the wholesale acquisition cost of the drug of at least 300% in the past 5 years or 100% over 1 year; or • Are in the top 50th percentile of net spending in Medicare or Medicaid in the past 5 years; and • Had an increased wholesale acquisition cost of at least 50% in the past 5 years or 15% over 1 year.
-Allows HHS to identify a drug with a price increase within a de minimis range of the percentages listed.
+Imposes reporting obligations on manufacturers of FDA-approved, prescription, "applicable drugs"-as determined by HHS-that: Have a wholesale acquisition cost of at least \$10 per dose; and Had an increase in the wholesale acquisition cost of the drug of at least 300% in the past 5 years or 100% over 1 year; or Are in the top 50th percentile of net spending in Medicare or Medicaid in the past 5 years; and Had an increased wholesale acquisition cost of at least 50% in the past 5 years or 15% over 1 year.
 HHS.
 Requires HHS to notify the manufacturer within 60 days of its determination that a drug is considered an "applicable drug" (and therefore is subject to reporting requirements).
 Manufacturers.
 Requires manufacturers to submit a justification of the applicable drug's price increase within 180 days of HHS' notification that the drug qualified as an applicable drug.
 Exceptions.
 Does not require a manufacturer to submit a justification if a manufacturer reduces the wholesale acquisition cost of the drug so that it no longer qualifies as an applicable drug for at least a 6-month period.
-Requires manufacturers' reports to include all relevant information/supporting documentation necessary to justify the increase, which may include: • The factors that contributed to the increase; • An explanation of how each factor contributed to the increase; • Total expenditures of the manufacturer (i.e., on the drug's materials and manufacturing, acquiring patents and licensing for each drug, etc.); • The percentage of the manufacturer's total expenditures for R&D that were derived from federal funds; • The manufacturer's total R&D expenditures; • The total revenue and net profit generated from the applicable drug for each calendar year since its approval; • Total marketing and advertising costs; and • Additional information specific to the manufacturer of the applicable drug (e.g., total revenue/net profit of the manufacturer for the period of the increase, metrics used to determine executive compensation, any additional information related to the drug pricing decisions of the manufacturer, etc.).
+Requires manufacturers' reports to include all relevant information/supporting documentation necessary to justify the increase, which may include: The factors that contributed to the increase; An explanation of how each factor contributed to the increase; Total expenditures of the manufacturer (i.e., on the drug's materials and manufacturing, acquiring patents and licensing for each drug, etc.); The percentage of the manufacturer's total expenditures for R&amp;D that were derived from federal funds; The manufacturer's total R&amp;D expenditures; The total revenue and net profit generated from the applicable drug for each calendar year since its approval; Total marketing and advertising costs; and Additional information specific to the manufacturer for the period of the increase, metrics used to determine executive compensation, any additional information related to the drug pricing decisions of the manufacturer, etc.).
 Subjects a manufacturer of an applicable drug that fails to submit a report for the drug to a penalty of \$10,000 per day for each day that the report is not submitted.
 Subjects a manufacturer who knowingly provides false information to a penalty of up to \$100,000 for each piece of false information in the report.
 Publication of Manufacturer Data.
 Requires HHS to post the justification and an easily- understandable summary of the justification publicly on the CMS website within 30 days of receiving the justification.
-Stopping the Pharmaceutical Industry from Keeping Drugs Expensive (SPIKE) Act of Requires manufacturers to publicly disclose/justify "SPIKE" increases in Beginning in 2021, requires manufacturers to justify (via report and summary) if there is a triggered "SPIKE" increase in a covered outpatient drug for which: HHS.
-Requires HHS to notify the manufacturer within 60 days of its determination that there is a triggering SPIKE increase with respect to a drug.
-Requires manufacturers' reports to include all relevant information/supporting documentation necessary to justify the increase, which must include: The factors that contributed to the increase; and An explanation of how each factor contributed Manufacturers.
+Stopping the Pharmaceutical Industry from Keeping Drugs Expensive Requires manufacturers to publicly disclose/justify "SPIKE" Beginning in 2021 , requires manufacturers to justify (via report and summary) if there is a triggered "SPIKE" increase in a covered outpatient drug for which: HHS .
+Requires HHS to notify the manufacturer within $\underline{60}$ days of its determination that there is a triggering SPIKE increase with respect to a drug.
+Requires manufacturers' reports to include all relevant information/supporting documentation necessary to justify the increase, which must include: The factors that contributed to the increase; and Manufacturers.
 If a manufacturer fails to submit a required justification, subjects them to a Publication of Manufacturer Data.
 Requires HHS to post the easily-understandable summary of the justification publicly on the CMS website within 30 days of receiving the justification.